Everything You Need To Know About Marketing Automation

 A lead response management study indicates that if a lead is contacted by the sales team within the first five minutes of signing up for a service or product, not only do the chances of converting that lead into a partner increase a 100 times, but it also helps free up the sales team to contact more prospects in that short time period.

 Such a practice of contacting potential customers at the right time helps develop a culture of achieving more results in less time.
-At Vendasta, with the help of our Sales & Success Center and its in-built hot lead notifications functionality, our sales team not only knows when to contact a lead, but also how to qualify them further.
+At Vendasta, with the help of our CRM and its built-in hot lead notifications functionality, our sales team not only knows when to contact a lead, but also how to qualify them further.

 • To Be More Efficient